 Nonetheless, it should also be acknowledged that study conclusions are based on both these

 self-report measures and behavioral indices as well.

-Finally, while our results suggest clinical samples of people with alcohol use disorder may find these personal sensing methods acceptable, more research is needed to test the acceptability of these methods in applied clinical settings, where issues of costs, benefits, and trust may differ meaningfully in complicated ways from the research context.
+Finally, while our results suggest clinical samples of people with alcohol use disorder may find these personal sensing methods acceptable, more research is needed to test the acceptability of these methods in future applied clinical settings, where issues of costs, benefits, and trust may differ meaningfully in complicated ways from the research context.
+Future studies should also examine how these personal sensing methods might be perceived by people with recovery goals other than abstinence.
+No technical reasons prevent personal sensing from being applied to alternative recovery goals (see [16] and [34] for examples of predicting current and imminent drinking episodes, respectively, in people without a goal of abstinence).
+Also, it must be acknowledged that individuals in our study agreed to participate in a research study on mobile health and were financially compensated for their time.
+It is unclear how these individuals and the research setting may differ from those seeking to use these methods in future clinical settings where costs, benefits and trust may all weigh differently on their decisions to engage with the sensing system.

 Conclusion